Growing up in a political family, Tessa joined her first political party at 14. Her interest in progressive politics & economics continues.

 The ethical and moral stance of any individual is vitally important to my acceptance or rejection of them.

 I cannot accept those who impose a system that is inhumane to people.
-I don't care home much 'success' they have or how kind and generous they are to their friends ad those of like-belief system.
-That is tribal.
-I am humanist.
-I support policies that enable all human beings to flourish regardless of creed and class.
+I don't care successful they are, or how kind and generous they are to their friends and those of like-belief system.
+When people only support those whom they love or those who are like them, that is tribal.
+I am a humanist - I support policies that enable all human beings to flourish regardless of creed and class.

 © 2017 Tessa Schlesinger